tenstorrent/tt-bh-linux/README.md

 ### How do I recover a hung or misbehaving chip?
 Use `tt-smi` to perform a reset: `tt-smi -r 0` resets device 0.
 If this is unsuccessful, a power cycle is recommended.

+### Help!
+The boot script hangs at `Writing rootfs to ...`
+This is a known issue on some systems.
+Give it a few minutes.
+This will be fixed in a future release.